 The UCN source will be a superthermal source based on downscattering of cold neutrons (CN) in superfluid 4He.
-Fig. 1 displays a schematic diagram of the UCN source.
+Fig. 1 on page 8.2 displays a schematic diagram of the UCN source.

 Neutrons are liberated by proton-induced spallation from a tungsten target.
 The neutrons are moderated in room temperature heavy water and then 20 K heavy water ice down to CN energies.
 The moderator system is surrounded with a graphite reflector to reflect as many neutrons as possible back into the source assembly.
-The CN are down-scattered by phonons in superfluid He (He-II) to UCN energies.
+The CN are down-scattered by creating phonons in superfluid He (He-II) to UCN energies.
 Heat is removed via heat conduction in the He-II to the He cryostat and the He-He heat exchanger.
 UCN are transmitted horizontally through a series of valves to experiments.

 The project is benefiting from a very large, secured, in-kind contribution from our Japanese collaborators.
-The existing Japanese UCN source, will be modified in Japan.
-Once the modifications are complete, it will be tested in Japan in the low-intensity proton beam readily available at RCNP.
+The existing Japanese UCN source will be modified in Japan.
+Once the modifications are complete, it will be tested in Japan in the low-intensity proton beam readily available at RCNP, Osaka.
 The UCN source will then be transported to Canada for installation and commissioning at TRIUMF.
-Only once installed in Canada will we be able to make use of the high-energy high-intensity proton beam to produce the world's highest UCN density.
+Only once the UCN source is installed in Canada will we be able to make use of the high-energy high-intensity proton beam already available at TRIUMF to produce the world's highest UCN density.